 Once we climb to the top of the hill, we see why they call this Artists’ Paintpots.
 It’s a large mudpot that looks like paint thus the name.
 The mudpot bubbles here are cool to watch shooting into the air, but watch out for stray mud.
 Once we walk around the boardwalk to the other side, we can see mud splatter on the railing.
 The rest of the trail descends down to the other side of the boardwalk and back to the loop start.
 From here we walk back to the parking lot completing the trail in 35 minutes.

-Norris Geyser Basin and Steamboat Geyser
+Hydrothermal Features at Norris Geyser Basin

 Our daughter is still asleep when we park at Norris, so I get out to use the restrooms first.
 This is a good idea because there are no restrooms in the basin.
 And they’re clean with flush toilets and even have vending machines out front.
 But by the time I get back, our daughter is awake so everyone else goes.
 After that, we start down a short path and see the bookstore which has typical souvenirs and a passport stamp.
 They also have cold waters, but while purchasing some, our daughter say she has to go to the restroom.
 So by the time we get back from the restrooms around 5:15PM, the bookstore and museum are now closed.
 But we have water and decide to explore a trail.
-And we see a trail sign showing 0.25 miles left to Steamboat Geyser, so we decide to do first.
+And we see a trail sign showing 0.25 miles left to Steamboat Geyser, so we decide to do it first.

 The trail quickly turns to a boardwalk and Emerald Spring is directly on the right.
 This stinky hot spring is lined with yellow sulfur deposits that mix with the blue water making it appear green.
 After the spring, the boardwalk continues through some lodgepole pines until you get to the 1st overlook for Steamboat Geyser.